julianeon/julianeon/books.md

 The Maverick & His Machine by Maney, about IBM and its founder Watson, makes a good companion piece.

 I learned a lot from Global Capitalism by Freidan.
-It pairs well with The Penguin History of the World.
+It goes well with The Penguin History of the World.

 The Chosen by Karabel is incredible, a history of American university admissions.